AJ-RR/mlir-aie/programming_examples/basic/matrix_multiplication/small_dimensions/README.md

 ## Data movement inside NPU

-1. Matrix A: The input matrix AA is divided into two submatrices: A1 (upper part) and A2 (lower part).
+1. Matrix A: The input matrix A is divided into two submatrices: A1 (upper part) and A2 (lower part).
 Each submatrix is streamed to two memory tiles in the NPU and subsequently directed to two core tiles in each row of the NPU.
-2. Matrix B: The input matrix BB is streamed across the columns of the NPU.
+2. Matrix B: The input matrix B is streamed across the columns of the NPU.
 Unlike the whole-array design, each submatrix of B is streamed to two columns of the NPU to enable multiplication with both A1 and A2.
 3. Output matrix C: The output matrix C is composed of two submatrices: C1 (upper part) and C2 (lower part).
 These correspond to the results of the matrix multiplications A1×B and A2×B, respectively.
 The submatrices C1 and C2 are then streamed to external memory to complete the matrix multiplication operation.
 [![data movement diagram](diagram.png)]